kyma-project/test-infra/development/tools/cmd/githubissues/README.md

 ## Creating empty table
 This program assumes that the table already exists.
 In order to create new table, do the following:

-* Go to BigQuery console
+1. Go to BigQuery console.
 * Create new table in a dataset
 * Edit schema as text
   * For organization copy schema from `table_org_schema.json`